+Parkinson’s breathing is a complicated issue.
 Normal aging should not cause breathing difficulty and people with Parkinson’s disease, although mostly elderly, should not have breathing problems unless there is some underlying cause.
 Getting out of breath on undertaking unaccustomed exercise is not really a cause for concern.
+Some people with Parkinson’s disease experience shortness of breath and undergo testing, but are found to have a healthy lung function.

 Causes of Breathing Difficulty in Parkinson’s Disease